Francis-Calingo/YouTube-API-Analysis-OMNI-Filipino-News/README.md

   </ul>

 ## YouTube API Introduction
 <p>An application program interface (API) is a mechanism that allows for two computer applications to communicate and connect with each other.
 Many websites, from the National Hockey League to YouTube, have their own API, which allows local machines such as your laptop and mobile phone to access them and their data.
 In fact, for this project, YouTube API will be used, as it is a helpful tool in ascertaining a wide variety of data from YouTube channels, from its engagements to upload counts to qualitative data such as its most-liked comments.
 However, before beginning any project involving YouTube's API, one will need an API key.
-Instructions to recieve the key is stipulated on its website: https://developers.google.com/youtube/v3/getting-started .
+Instructions to receive the key are stipulated on its website: https://developers.google.com/youtube/v3/getting-started .
 A Google account is needed.
 Then, set a variable equal to the key for convenience.
-Keys are uniquely generated, so it will be diffrerent for each user.</p>
+Keys are uniquely generated, so it will be different for each user.</p>

 ![image](https://github.com/user-attachments/assets/62df7c64-64ad-4dd0-8d9e-9605a7128f83)